shavitush/bhoptimer/README.md

 - [x] Add natives. `float Shavit_GetPoints(int client)` `int Shavit_GetRank(int client)` `void Shavit_GetMapValues(float &points, float &idealtime)`
 - [ ] Add native that checks the total amount of players with over 0 points.
 - [ ] Remove deleted records from `playerpoints`.
+- [ ] Find a way to update newly calculated points for all records on a map with the least amount of queries possible.

 Web Interface
 --